-Budgets for the 2021 Performance Year will be calculated using the Base Period (2018 and 2019) PMPM Medical and Pharmacy costs.
-Those PMPMs are then risk adjusted and trended forward to create the budget for the 2021 Performance Year population.
-In 2021, CareFirst will use actual Medical and Pharmacy trends specific to CareFirst's pediatric population.
-At the start of the Performance Year, a trend target will be established to set the Panel's budget and will be adjusted to match the actual trend at the end of the Performance Year.
+Budgets for the 2023 Performance Year will be calculated using the Base Period (2019 and 2021) PMPM Medical and Pharmacy costs.
+Those PMPMs are then risk adjusted and trended forward to create the budget for the 2023 Performance Year population.
+In 2023, CareFirst will use actual Medical and Pharmacy trends specific to CareFirst's adult population.
+At the start of the Performance Year, a trend target will be established to set the

+Panel's budget and will be adjusted to match the actual trend at the end of the Performance Year.
 Trends will be set based on the portion of health care spending controlled by the owner of the Panels, as described below.
 Trend targets will adjust each year to bring growth in health care costs in line with wage inflation.

-- Independent Panels - Medical: CareFirst trend minus 1 percentage point - Pharmacy: CareFirst Rx trend minus 1 percentage point - Health System Panels - o Medical: CareFirst trend minus 2 percentage points - o Pharmacy: CareFirst Rx trend minus 2 percentage points
+- Independent Panels - Medical: CareFirst Medical trend minus 1 percentage point - o Pharmacy: CareFirst Rx trend minus 1 percentage point - Health System Panels - o Medical: CareFirst Medical trend minus 2 percentage points - o Pharmacy: CareFirst Rx trend minus 2 percentage points